technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The new table formula textbox displays with the above code and the checkmark button highlighted.](media/pbi_newtableformula.png "New table formula")

 4. From the left menu, select the **Models** option.
 Establish the following relationships from the **Date.Date** field using drag and drop to the following table.fields:
-   1. SalesOrderPayments.CREATIONDATE
+   - SalesOrderPayments.BILLINGDOCUMENTDATE
-   2. SalesOrderPayments.BILLINGDOCUMENTDATE
+   - SalesOrderPayments.CREATIONDATE
-   3. SalesOrderPayments.PaymentDate
+   - SalesOrderPayments.PaymentDate
-   4. SalesOrderPayments.predPaymentDate
+   - SalesOrderPayments.predPaymentDate

     ![The Models item is selected from the Power BI left menu.
 The Date.Date field is highlighted as well as the preceding fields in a model diagram.](media/pbi_relationships_date.png "Model diagram")